talkeret1/test-repo/README.md

 $ terraform apply
 ```

-:heavy_exclamation_mark: Note that this action may create AWS resources which can cost money.
+:heavy_exclamation_mark: Note that this action may create AWS resources which can cost money.<br>
 <br>
 Run `terraform destroy` when you don't need these resources.